The battlefield is vast.

 Include these historic sites for a legendary visit:

 - CURRENTLY UNAVAILABLE.
 GROUNDS ONLY OPEN FOR VISITORS TO PARK ON-SITE.
 Step into President Dwight and First Lady Mamie Eisenhower’s weekend retreat and retirement home at the Eisenhower National Historic Site.
 With its original furnishings and décor, the home offers an intimate perspective of home life for the Eisenhowers in the 1950s.
 A tour of the property includes the charming home, putting green, bountiful garden, entertainment patio, cattle barns and a skeet and trap shoot.
 The site is accessible via shuttle from the Museum & Visitor Center.

-- OPEN IN SPRING/SUMMER & FOR SPECIAL EVENTS.
+- OPEN SUMMER FRIDAYS, SATURDAYS & SUNDAYS, JUNE 11-AUG.
+15, 2021 AND ON THE BATTLE ANNIVERSARY, JULY 1-3, 10am-3pm & FOR SPECIAL EVENTS.
 Discover the George Spangler Farm & Field Hospital (summer only).
 Walk the grounds, hear the stories and feel the emotions of life–and death–at this historic farm suddenly transformed into a field hospital.
-The site is available for visitors to the Museum & Visitor Center.
+The site is available for ticket holders to the Gettysburg National Military Park Museum & Visitor Center.
 No additional charge for admission with the purchase of a Film, Cyclorama & Museum Experience ticket.